Last Updated on May 17, 2026 by Ryan Roberts

 Budget by event, not by month alone.
 Set a base operating budget for recurring support, then reserve separate budget for financing, employment scaling, and major commercial negotiations.

-If you try to run all legal through a tiny monthly line item, the bill will not disappear.
-It will just show up later as emergency work.
+If you try to run all legal through a tiny monthly line item, the cost usually does not disappear.
+It tends to show up later as rushed or avoidable work.

 A useful way to budget is to think in three buckets: foundation, events, and overflow.
 Foundation is the recurring work that keeps the company clean, like template maintenance, hiring support, and routine questions.

 Events are financings, major commercial negotiations, board changes, and disputes.
 Overflow is what happens when internal process breaks and counsel has to reconstruct the facts.
 The first two are normal.
-The third is the one you want to minimize.
+The third is what you want to minimize.

 Cost ranges are useful, but they only tell part of the story.
-If you understand billing models, you can buy legal services much more intelligently.
+If you understand billing models, you can buy legal services more intelligently.
 Different fee structures fit different kinds of work.
-The mistake is assuming one model is morally better than another.
-Usually, the real issue is whether the pricing model matches the predictability of the task.
+The mistake is assuming one model is inherently better than another.
+Usually, the real question is whether the pricing model matches the predictability of the task.

 Hourly billing